 Such a specific type of security threat as ransomware appears as the result of improper data syncing and inadequate backups.
 It locks the data of a client and does not allow accessing it until a ransom is paid.

 Phishing and Social Engineering Attacks

-Because a cloud computing system is quite open and is accessible from anywhere, login or other confidential information acquired by a potential attacker allows breaking into the cloud and accessing confidential data stored in it with ease.
+As a cloud computing system is quite open and is accessible from anywhere, confidential information acquired by a potential attacker allows breaking into the cloud and accessing confidential data stored in it with ease.
 Phishing and social engineering attacks can be avoided if employees are knowledgeable about them.

 Any vulnerability of the system can be used against a business when it becomes known with a third-party system.
 To prevent cloud security issues, network monitoring solutions, proper patching, and upgrade protocols are used.

-The fact that clouds gain more and more space today by freeing it on our devices ensures the continuous trend of cloud computing.
+The fact that the cloud gains more and more popularity today by freeing it on our devices ensures the continuous trend of cloud computing.
 One more thing that guarantees demand in cloud security services is that data storage is known for being a burning issue for companies worldwide.
 So until humanity finds a better way of storing e-data, it is wise to put your head in a cloud and see how it works and what it can offer.

-There is no doubt that cloud security solutions trend will continue to grow.
-Still, the most important thing to keep in mind is that cloud data security is a joint effort, so getting knowledge about ways to secure cloud storage is no less important than finding a good provider.
+There is no doubt that the cloud security solutions trend will continue to grow.
+Still, the most important thing to keep in mind is that cloud data security is a joint effort, so getting knowledge about ways to secure cloud storage is no less important than finding a good cloud software development company.